fun4seb/GitNotes/2020 ~ Fall/GEOG298/GEOG298 - Week 1+2.md

-# GEOG298 - Week 2
+# GEOG298 - Week 1+2: Module 1 (Systems Thinking) & Module 2 (The Ecosystems Approach)

-# Module 1: Systems Thinking
+# Module 1: Understanding Systems Thinking

-## Understanding Systems Thinking
 - Failing solutions to complex problems tend to share the following characteristics:
 	- They address symptoms rather than the underlying problem
 	- They seem obvious (and often succeed in the short term)